digital-asset/daml/language-support/scala/examples/quickstart-scala/README.md

 - how to exercise a choice and send a corresponding exercise command
 - subscribe to receive ledger events and decode them into generated Scala ADTs

-All instructions below assume that you have DAML Connect SDK installed.
+All instructions below assume that you have the DAML Connect SDK installed.
 If you have not installed it yet, please follow these instructions: https://docs.daml.com/getting-started/installation.html

 ## Create a quickstart-scala project
 ```